messageCross Icon

 1. Define the Data Models

-We keep domain models separate from Room entities to maintain clean layering.
+We keep domain models separate from Room entities to maintain clean layering and prevent database-specific logic from leaking into the UI.

 Code